 Office hours are 3:00pm on Wednessday either in the the Nuclear Theory Common room (C134) or in my office (C135).
-You can stop by at other times, but I could be busy.
+You can stop by at other times, but of course I could be busy with other things.

-Our TA is Georgios Papachatzakis will also hold office hours, TBA at 12:00pm on Tuesdays.
+Our TA is Mathieu Boisvert will also hold office hours